About Us

 NEHA PANDE, MA

-Neha Pande is a dynamic Communication Specialist with over 5 years of experience in the communications and research industry.
+Neha Pande is a dynamic Communication Specialist with over five years of experience in the communications and research industry.
 Her cross-cultural competence and strong interpersonal skills enable her to thrive in diverse environments, while her commitment to professional development ensures she remains at the forefront of her field.
 She excels in creating and developing strategic communication plans and leveraging analytical prowess and research to engage with the requirements of diverse clients effectively and in an impactful manner.
+She completed her Learning Project with the Community Office of Laurel Collins, MP of Victoria.
 She currently works with Island Health.

 Neha’s mantra to successful strategy development is - Attention to Detail.
 Always.